adelakobic/brollyUp/README.md

 * created new JS doc (script2) to re code the API key
 * git revert - had to AskBCS for support with this as the Git REvert video on canvas is out of date and wouldn't work for me
 * search button now works and calls on the city weather 8/8/22 😃
+* adjusted the padding on 5-day weather to centralise it better and ensure the text was even

 ## Link to the deployed website 💻